SlavicaZzz/SlavicaZzz/README.md

 - 👋 Hi, I’m @SlavicaZzz
-- 👀 I’m interested in
+- 👀 I’m interested in coding and design
 - 🌱 I’m currently learning programming, working with codes...
 I like to make websites, web design and make applications
 - 💞️ I’m looking to collaborate with people who are interested in programming, people who like code and design... cool people
 - 📫 How to reach me secretly